Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

       - Prime implicant chart
       - Essential implicants

-    + *Petrick's method:* Minimum cover selection
+    + *Petrick's method:* Minimum cover selection.

-    + *Minimization complexity:* NP-complete
+    + *Minimization complexity:* NP-complete.

-    + *Practical tools:* ESPRESSO, ABC
+    + *Practical tools:* ESPRESSO, ABC.
   ]
 ]

+#pagebreak()

 #Block(color: yellow)[
   *Key insight:*

   Minimization transforms algebraic simplification into visual pattern recognition (K-maps) or systematic algorithms (Q-M).

-  For small functions (≤5 vars), K-maps are instant.
+  For small functions ($<= 5$ vars), K-maps are instant.

   For large functions, we use heuristics and accept near-optimal solutions.
 ]

 #Block(color: blue)[
   *What's next:*

   All our techniques (DNF, CNF, minimization) use AND/OR/NOT.

   But there's a completely different approach using only XOR and AND --- Algebraic Normal Form (ANF).
   This gives us _unique_ canonical representation, crucial for cryptography.
 ]